apache/cordova-docs/docs/en/edge/cordova/camera/parameter/cameraOptions.md

 - __correctOrientation:__ Rotate the image to correct for the orientation of the device during capture. (`Boolean`)
 - __saveToPhotoAlbum:__ Save the image to the photo album on the device after capture. (`Boolean`)
+- __popoverOptions:__ iOS only options to specify popover location in iPad.
+Defined in CameraPopoverOptions

 Android Quirks
 --------------